Charge-transfer complex: Dihalogen/interhalogen CT complexes

+Early studies on donor-acceptor complexes focused on the solvatochromism exhibited by iodine, which often results from I2 forming adducts with electron donors such as amines and ethers.
 Dihalogens X2 (X = Cl, Br, I) and interhalogens XY(X = I; Y = Cl, Br) are Lewis acid species capable of forming a variety of products when reacted with donor species.
 Among these species (including oxidation or protonated products), CT adducts D·XY have been largely investigated.
 The CT interaction has been quantified and is the basis of many schemes for parameterizing donor and acceptor properties, such as those devised by Gutmann, Childs, Beckett, and the ECW model.

-Many organic species featuring chalcogen or pnicogen donor atoms form CT salts.
+Many organic species featuring chalcogen or pnictogen donor atoms form CT salts.
 The nature of the resulting adducts can be investigated both in solution and in the solid state.

 In solution, the intensity of charge-transfer bands in the UV-Vis absorbance spectrum is strongly dependent upon the degree (equilibrium constant) of this association reaction.
 Methods have been developed to determine the equilibrium constant for these complexes in solution by measuring the intensity of absorption bands as a function of the concentration of donor and acceptor components in solution.
 The Benesi-Hildebrand method, named for its developers, was first described for the association of iodine dissolved in aromatic hydrocarbons.

 In the solid state a valuable parameter is the elongation of the X–X or X–Y bond length, resulting from the antibonding nature of the σ* LUMO.
 The elongation can be evaluated by means of structural determinations (XRD) and FT-Raman spectroscopy.

 A well-known example is the complex formed by iodine when combined with starch, which exhibits an intense purple charge-transfer band.
 This has widespread use as a rough screen for counterfeit currency.
 Unlike most paper, the paper used in US currency is not sized with starch.
 Thus, formation of this purple color on application of an iodine solution indicates a counterfeit.